nagasudhirpulla/taming_python/blog/skills/ftp_local_setup.md

 * In the Users left pane section, add a user, configure the virtual and native path for that user and set read and write access permissions for that user.
 Example Virtual path can be "/" and example Native path can be "C:\Users\xyz\Downloads\ftpFolder"
 * Now the ftp server along with user logins is setup

-## Setup FTP client in windows using WinSCP
+## Setup FTP clientin windows using WinSCP
 * Download WinSCP at https://winscp.net/eng/download.php
 * Run the downloaded executable file and complete the installation
 * Open WinSCP app